antonioMarchese/SerialHipertermia/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-## To compile you should write in your terminal
+## To compile, you should write in your terminal
 ### $ g++ -lm -O3 main.cpp -o 'file_name'
 ## Then, to run
 ### $ ./'file_name'